 Riding bikes or scooters is a great way to get some exercise and have some fun during the summer break.

 It’s a nice activity to do as a family.
-If you have a little one that’s not quite ready for a regular bike, try a balance bike – our youngest loves his!
+If you have a little one who’s not quite ready for a regular bike, try a balance bike – our youngest loves his!

 A balance bike is basically a bike without pedals.
-They’re excellent for younger kids who had outgrown the tricycle but haven’t quite learned how to balance on a regular bike yet.
+They’re excellent for younger kids who have outgrown the tricycle but haven’t quite learned how to balance on a regular bike yet.

 41. Visit the zoo or aquarium.